voces/wc3networkio/README.md

 networkio works by having the map write requests to a directory monitored by a proxy service.
 When the proxy detects a file being created or updated, the proxy will parse the contents (JSON), create a request, then write the response body (no headers) to multiple files.
-The map, in the meantime, will poll for these files, and when the map detects one, it will load in the contents.
-Once done, the map will modify the original request file in order to have the proxy delete the request file and the response files.
+The map, in the meantime, will poll responses in the form of files, and, when the map detects a response file, will load the file contents.
+Once loaded, the map will modify the original request file in order to have the proxy delete the request file and the response files.

 ## Proxy
 The proxy's job is to monitor for requests, make requests, write responses, and